AN ESSENTIAL PART OF ANY FIRE SAFETY SYSTEM, CHURCHES FIRE & SECURITY CAN PROVIDE HIGH-QUALITY FIRE ALARMS THAT YOU CAN TRUST

-Churches Fire offers a comprehensive design, installation, commissioning and maintenance service for all types of detection – including single-point smoke, heat and carbon monoxide detection, beam detection, wireless, air sampling (aspirated) and gas suppression systems.
+Churches Fire & Security offers a comprehensive design, installation, commissioning and maintenance service for all types of detection – including single-point smoke, heat and carbon monoxide detection, beam detection, wireless, air sampling (aspirated) and gas suppression systems.

 The vast majority of buildings need a fire alarm to ensure the protection of life and property.
 They are the safest and most reliable way of informing all employees and staff of a fire situation.

-Where are fire alarms required?
+Why are fire alarms required?